-In this regard, Arch management recently announced the formation of a clinical and medical advisory board for AB569.
+In this regard, Arch management formed a clinical and medical advisory board for AB569.
 The advisory board will provide guidance and expertise on obtaining regulatory approvals, human trial design and patient enrolment to enable first-in-human trials for AB569 in patients with chronic lung infections.